hosmanadam/CC.PB.03.TW-tic_tac_toe/README.md

 Players are always represented as 0 or 1 in the game logic.
 This number is used to index all player-related attributes of game instance.
 Player names are only used for printing and to determine whether current player is AI.
+Players alternate in starting rounds, regardless of who won in the previous one.

 ### Function hierarchy
 Functions are always called top-to-bottom, for example: